 Get a Warmer, Steamer and Cooker

 There’s also one more thing to keep in mind: not all cookers are rice warmers as well.
-This is why most of the top rice cookers we recommend are steamers, cookers, and warmers, so when you’re enjoying your meal, your rice isn’t sitting out getting cold and potentially spoiling (if it sits out too long).
+This is why most of the top products we recommend are steamers, cookers, and warmers, so when you’re enjoying your meal, your rice isn’t sitting out getting cold and potentially spoiling (if it sits out too long).

 Thankfully, if you buy within the mid to high level quality range, you’ll almost always be getting a product that goes into automatic warming, and even reheating mode.
 These are great for big family dinners, or even conserving left over rice and reheating it.